 * In ''Sweetheart of a Brother'' from the 90s cartoon, Pugsley drinks a formula which effectively makes him a "normal" person by removing all his quirks.
 His reasons for doing so is to get his crush to notice him, thinking if he were normal she'd like him better.
 While his family are indeed shocked by Pugsley's new desire to dust, clean, and forgo the pursuit of inflicting bodily harm on his sister and uncle for laughs, Morticia reminds Gomez that just because he's "different" does not mean they will love him any less, rather than spending the rest of the episode trying to get him to change back.
 Even if their own children suddenly became like everybody else, Gomez and Morticia would never stop loving them, proving that the two are exceptional parents.

 ** A stark contrast to ''Addams Family Values'', which sees the two panicking over the possibility of their infant son growing up to be an outstanding member of society and Gomez even falling ill because of it.
+Although this is somewhat mitigated by the fact that Pubert's change is less of his own choosing and more due to an illness brought on by Fester's departure, so it's unknown how they would've reacted if Pubert had changed deliberately.

 *** Similarly, Wednesday was hoping to get Fester to help her turn Pusgely back to the way he was, but her reasons for doing so was that she didn't want Pugsley to give up his individuality, and she'd seen that the new Pugsley is a timid coward.
 Of course, she didn't actually partake in any schemes to undermine Pugsley's new personality.